Sving1024/arch-repo/README.md

 Now you can use `sudo pacman -S <pkg_name>` to install packages from my repository.

+You may also want to use [archlinuxcn](https://github.com/archlinuxcn/repo) with the repo together.
+Some of the dependencies are provided in the repo.

 # TODO
 - [ ] some actions are too coupled, need to refactor
 - [ ] add more clear output log for debug